-I've collected found objects obsessively for over 20 years now.
-This process began in childhood with collecting stones, fossils and artifacts in ploughed fields along the Welsh Marches.
+I have collected found objects for over 20 years now.
+This process began in childhood with collecting stones, fossils and artifacts found in ploughed fields along the Welsh Marches.
 Litter also had great impact on me as a child.
 In a rural environment a discarded crisp packet becomes something so obvious that it demands to be picked up.
-Occasionally this litter may be a handwritten note or train ticket which betrays the history of it’s previous owner and gradually becomes a part of a collection.
+Occasionally this litter may be a handwritten note or train ticket which betrays the history of its previous owner and elevates it to become part of a collection.

-Environmental sustainability is an important to me.
-Recycling forms part of the origin of my collecting though is a secondary driving force.
-I view my compulsion to collect what I consider litter as a non artistic action which sits alongside a more rewarding sense of hunting for objects to be used as materials.
-Occasionally the two overlap.
+Environmental sustainability and recycling forms a part of the origin of my collecting though is a secondary driving force.
+I view my compulsion to pick up litter as a more rewarding and selfish activity of hunting for objects as treasure or to be used as materials.
+Occasionally the two overlap

-The assemblages I subsequently create act both as personal diary, social anthropological record and historic document of place.
-As someone who is strongly attached to materials; found objects hold great talismanic value and have huge potential to titillate my inner Magpie.
 In the past I have returned specifically to a street corner having regretted not picking up an object which I passed earlier in the day.
-I have constructed the simple rule that if something interested me enough to pick it up I will take it back to the studio and let it sit alongside the rest of the collection.
-If it still remains interesting then it becomes part of a work.
+I find it strange that something which can have had such an impact on me can also be passed by unoticed by hundreds of other people.
+I have constructed the simple rule that if something interested me enough to pick it up, I will take it back to the studio and let it sit alongside the rest of the collection.
+If it remains interesting, then it becomes part of a work.